3030038487tro-creator/Temporal-Land-Cover-Classification-of-Amsterdam-2020-2024-/README.md

 ---

 ## 1  Project Motivation and Background
-Urban environments present some of the most spectrally complex scenes in satellite imagery.
-Buildings, roads, vegetation, water and bare surfaces are frequently inter-mingled at the pixel level, making automated land-cover classification in cities a persistent challenge (Weng, 2012).
-The ability to monitor urban form and change over time is increasingly vital for climate adaptation, infrastructure planning and environmental monitoring (UN-Habitat, 2020).
+Urban land-cover mapping remains a significant challenge in remote sensing due to high spectral heterogeneity and the prevalence of "mixed pixels" in dense cityscapes (Weng, 2012).
+As urban areas like Amsterdam face increasing pressure from climate change and densification, precise monitoring of land-use dynamics is essential for sustainable development (UN-Habitat, 2020).

-Traditionally, supervised machine-learning approaches such as **Random Forests** rely on labelled training samples to learn class distinctions.
-However, acquiring high-quality labelled data is time-consuming and subjective, especially in heterogeneous urban areas where semantic boundaries are often unclear. **Unsupervised methods** such as **K-means clustering** offer a complementary alternative, grouping pixels solely on spectral similarity.
-While typically less interpretable, they may detect subtle patterns or transitions missed by supervised models.
+While Supervised algorithms, particularly Random Forest (RF), are widely praised for their ability to handle high-dimensional satellite data and provide robust classification (Belgiu & Drăguţ, 2016), they are inherently limited by the availability and quality of labeled training samples.
+In contrast, Unsupervised techniques like K-means clustering offer a "data-driven" alternative that groups pixels based on intrinsic spectral similarities without prior knowledge (Gorelick et al., 2017).

-This project explores both approaches by applying a Random Forest and an unsupervised K-means algorithm to five years of Sentinel-2 imagery over the Borough of Waltham Forest in north-east London.
-It compares not only classification accuracy and spatial patterns, but also temporal consistency and environmental cost.
-In doing so, the project asks:
+This project utilizes Sentinel-2 multi-spectral imagery to conduct a comparative study of RF and K-means over Amsterdam (2020–2024).
+Beyond mere pixel accuracy, this research evaluates feature importance—specifically the role of Short-Wave Infrared (SWIR) bands in urban discrimination—as well as the computational environmental cost of each method.
+By doing so, the project investigates:

-> *How do supervised and unsupervised methods differ in their representation of urban land cover, and can clustering provide a more flexible, low-emission alternative in data-scarce settings?*
+> *whether unsupervised clustering can serve as a reliable, low-emission proxy for urban monitoring in scenarios where high-quality ground truth labels are scarce?*

 <div align="center">
   <img src="figures/study_area.png" width="600" alt="Study area map showing the London Borough of Waltham Forest"/>